Rpc

 Protobuf

-Protobuf is a lightweight, efficient data interchange format developed by Google for serializing structured data.
-It’s a widely used IDL that can describe message structures and also provides the service statement to define RPC services.
+Protobuf is a lightweight, efficient data exchange format for serializing structured data, developed by Google, and is a widely used IDL.
+It not only describes message structures but also provides the service

 syntax = "proto3";